ShivaBhattacharjee/Trim/README.md

 ## Built With

-Quibble is built using NextJs
+Trim is built using NextJs

 * [Bun](https://bun.sh/)
 * [NextJS](https://nextjs.org)